Exploring the First Six Multiples of 5: A Deep Dive into Multiplication and Number Theory

 Q: How can I find the nth multiple of 5?

 A: Simply multiply 5 by n (where n is the position of the multiple you're looking for).
-For example, the 10th multiple of 5 is 5 x 10 = 50.
+Here's one way to look at it: the 10th multiple of 5 is 5 x 10 = 50.

 Q: What is the difference between a factor and a multiple?

 A: A factor is a number that divides evenly into another number, while a multiple is a number obtained by multiplying a given number by a whole number.
-They are inverse relationships; if 'a' is a factor of 'b', then 'b' is a multiple of 'a'.
+They are inverse relationships; if 'a' is a factor of 'b', then 'b' is a multiple of 'a' Simple, but easy to overlook..

 Q: Are all multiples of 5 also multiples of 10?